Kids Learning to Dress Themselves

 What does a child need to learn to do before they can put on a shirt?

-An accessible wardrobe can help children feel motivated to learn this difficult skill.
+A wardrobe for kids can help children feel motivated to learn this difficult skill.

 Activities and tricks that might support them: